See also our article on the Best Multi-Modulation Pedals.

 - Strymon Ola

-A digital yet analog voiced, Stereo in/out pedal based on a chip recreating the classic BDD chip that offers six modulation and dynamic Chorus and Vibrato modes, including a ramp effect triggered via a momentary footswitch.
+A digital yet analog voiced, Stereo in/out pedal based on a chip recreating the classic BDD chip found in vintage chorus pedals.
+It offers six modulation and dynamic Chorus and Vibrato modes, including a ramp effect triggered via a momentary footswitch.

 - MXR Stereo Chorus